 When we spend time with animals (or small children), we are forced to be 'in the moment' and it can help take away our thoughts of other things or worries we may have by focusing our attention on caring for another.
-It can also help to keep you active, and boost your mood through social interaction.
+It can also help to keep you active and boost your mood through social interaction.
 Even watching a fish swim can help you to feel calmer.

-Plan to spend 30 minutes a day with your pet or book in a trip to your local petting farm.
-If you can't do that, visit or videocall a loved one.
+TIP: Plan to spend 30 minutes a day with your pet or book in a trip to your local petting farm.
+If you can't do that, visit or videocall a loved one or even watch animal videos.